8 Tips to Improve Your Fly Casting

 Film Yourself Casting

 To start, set up a video camera (or your smartphone) on a tripod in your backyard or other open area.
-Then, take some casts with differing lengths of fly line.
-You can also try with differing weights or flies to see how that affects your casting.
+Then, switch between different line lengths and weights.
+Evaluate your casting fly form and loop shape.
+This is a great way to spot flaws in your fishing casting techniques.

 Once you have taken some video, attach the feed to a larger screen and watch.
 Take note of what you are doing right and wrong.
 You can then make adjustments to your cast based on what you see.